Before you make a formal complaint

 Address: Housing Ombudsman Service PO Box 152 Liverpool L33 7WQ

 Telephone: 0300 111 3000

-Complaints that not managed through the complaints process
+Complaints that are not managed through the complaints process

 - Matters for which there is a statutory right of appeal,for example appealing a Penalty Charge Notice (PCN) or a School Admissions decision.

-- Complaints where legal proceedings, court or tribunal action is being taken (although related issues that are not subject to legal proceedings may be considered)
+- Complaints where legal proceedings, court or tribunal action is due to, or already, being taken (although related issues that are not subject to legal proceedings may be considered).

 Policy on the management of unreasonable complainants

 Are all complaints dealt with the same way?

 Nearly all complaints are treated the same.
 There are, however, separate arrangements for dealing with complaints about Housing Management, Social Services, Schools, Parking Matters, Planning Applications and Housing / Council Tax Benefits.
 If you are unhappy with a decision about these services, the letter notifying you of the decision should explain how to complain.

 Complaints, comments and compliments about Bi-Borough Children’s Services